-Implementation is performing the nursing care activities and interventions that were planned and responding with critical thinking and orderly action.
+Implementation is performing the nursing care activities and interventions that were planned and responding with critical thinking and orderly action to changes in the surgical procedure, patient condition, or emergencies.
 Implementation is the "work" of nursing.

-- 10. While conducting the preoperative interview with Clair Conners, a patient scheduled for a septoplasty, the perioperative nurse learned that Clair was latex sensitive.
+- 10. While conducting the preoperative interview with a patient scheduled for a septoplasty, the perioperative nurse learned that the patient was latex sensitive.
 Based on this knowledge, the nurse reviewed the pick/preference list and reassembled the surgical case cart setup to reflect this new information and change in care delivery.
 Which two phases of the nursing process are represented in the nurse's actions?

 - a.
 Assessment and planning

 - b.
 Assessment and implementation

 - c.
 Planning and implementation

-d.
+- d.
 Nursing diagnosis and intervention